 - GUILDify: Phenotypic characterization of genes through biological data integration [Web]

-- PePPer: Personalized Perturbation Profiler [GitHub]
+- PePPer: Personalized Perturbation Profiler for classifying disease response of patients [GitHub]

-- Repurpose: Reproducible similarity-based drug repurposing [GitHub]
+- Repurpose: Reproducible similarity-based drug repurposing using machine learning [GitHub]